Wckr Spgt

 Wckr Spgt is an American musical band, that formed in 1981 in Claremont, California.
 With influences that include dadaism and punk rock, they were part of an early movement focused primarily on experimental home recording and cassette culture in the Pomona Valley at that time.
 The band consists of Joel Huschle, Mark Givens, and Dave Carpenter and, over the years, several guest musicians and artists, notably John Darnielle of The Mountain Goats, Ian Carlson of The Desperation Squad, and the members of Nothing Painted Blue (Franklin Bruno, Kyle Brodie, and Peter Hughes).

 Early audio cassettes were distributed throughout the Pomona Valley at local music stores.
 In the 1990s the record label Shrimper distributed Wckr Spgt recordings including 1997's Everybody's Dead (Oh, No).
-Their solitary 7" EP 'Cream' (1993) came in a limited edition of 450 in a hand-drawn sleeve sprinkled with glitter.
+Their solitary 7-inch EP 'Cream' (1993) came in a limited edition of 450 in a hand-drawn sleeve sprinkled with glitter.

-The Wckr Spgt film Bug-Free America was expected in 2006, but has yet to debut.
+The band's 2017 album, Dense Pack, received a four-star rating from Punknews.org.